 We offer male and female extended care residential treatment programs after your primary care has been completed.
 These programs begin where your initial treatment has left off, ensuring continuity of care.
 Lasting a minimum of three months, and occurring in three different phases, we will teach you greater recovery tools, relapse prevention, and coping skills.

-Each of our programs at Acadiana will be comprised of a number of treatment techniques.
+Each of the programs at Acadiana Addiction Center is comprised of a number of treatment techniques.
 Specific types of therapy we use include:

 Individual Therapy – Each client in our program receives at least one individual therapy session per week, however, the normal amount of one-on-one sessions tend to run 2-3 per week.
 This allows you alone time to focus on your problems and develop new coping mechanisms.